alexpashchuk/async-race/README.md

 ## Install instructions:

 To see the functionality of the app, server should be running in the meantime.
 Server-mock is in the branch server-api.
-The Deployed version of the app is already connected to deployed server.

 ### Front-End: